-0:11 I'm a gamer, so I like to have goals.
+0:12 I'm a gamer, so I like to have goals.
 I like special missions and secret objectives.
 So here's my special mission for this talk: I'm going to try to increase the life span of every single person in this room by seven and a half minutes.
-Literally, you will live seven and half minutes longer than you would have otherwise, just because you watched this talk.
+Literally, you will live seven and a half minutes longer than you would have otherwise, just because you watched this talk.

 0:57 Now, you have a secret mission too.
 Your mission is to figure out how you want to spend your extra seven and a half minutes.
 And I think you should do something unusual with them, because these are bonus minutes.
 You weren't going to have them anyway.

 1:36 Now, 21 billion hours, it's a lot of time.
 It's so much time, in fact, that the number one unsolicited comment that I have heard from people all over the world since I gave that talk, is this: Jane, games are great and all, but on your deathbed, are you really going to wish you spent more time playing Angry Birds?
-This idea is so pervasive -- that games are a waste of time that we will come to regret -- that I hear it literally everywhere I go.
-For example, true story: Just a few weeks ago, this cab driver, upon finding out that a friend and I were in town for a game developer's conference, turned around and said -- and I quote -- "I hate games.
+(Laughter) This idea is so pervasive -- that games are a waste of time that we will come to regret -- that I hear it literally everywhere I go.
+For example, true story: Just a few weeks ago, this cab driver, upon finding out that a friend and I were in town for a game developers' conference, turned around and said -- and I quote -- "I hate games.
 Waste of life.
 Imagine getting to the end of your life and regretting all that time."

 2:23 Now, I want to take this problem seriously.
-I mean, I want games to be a force for good in the world.
+I want games to be a force for good in the world.
 I don't want gamers to regret the time they spent playing, time that I encouraged them to spend.
 So I have been thinking about this question a lot lately.
 When we're on our deathbeds, will we regret the time we spent playing games?

 2:42 Now, this may surprise you, but it turns out there is actually some scientific research on this question.
 It's true.
 Hospice workers, the people who take care of us at the end of our lives, recently issued a report on the most frequently expressed regrets that people say when they are literally on their deathbeds.
 And that's what I want to share with you today -- the top five regrets of the dying.